Betrayal: The Final Act of the Trump Show

-Betrayal: The Final Act of the Trump Show is a 2021 non-fiction book by Jonathan Karl about the presidency of Donald Trump.
-A sequel to Front Row at the Trump Show, it largely covers the final year of the First presidency of Donald Trump, including the COVID-19 pandemic and the January 6 United States Capitol attack.
+Betrayal: The Final Act of the Trump Show is a 2021 non-fiction book by Jonathan Karl about Donald Trump.
+A sequel to Front Row at the Trump Show, it largely covers the final year of the first presidency of Donald Trump, including the COVID-19 pandemic and the January 6 United States Capitol attack.

 The book received strong praise from critics, including in The Guardian, The New York Times and The Washington Post.
-It debuted on The New York Times Best Seller list, and received national attention when Karl released audio of Trump describing chants of "hang Mike Pence" by January 6th insurrectionists as "common sense" and "understandable".
+It debuted on The New York Times Best Seller list, and received national attention when Karl released audio of Trump describing chants of "hang Mike Pence" by January 6 insurrectionists as "common sense" and "understandable".